We may earn income from links in this post. Please read this Disclosure for details.

 All suites offer impressive views of nature such as jungle, river, coves or the Caribbean Sea.
 They come equipped with a private terrace or balcony with hammocks to lounge in.

-Some room categories also feature volcanic stone tubs on the terrace, steam showers, butler service and swim-up oceanfront and other dreamy options.
+Some room categories also feature volcanic stone tubs on the terrace, steam showers, butler service, swim-up suites, oceanfront views and other dreamy options.

 Room amenities include one king or two queen-size beds, jetted tubs, 24-hour room service, Nespresso coffee machines, turndown service, rain shower and daily refreshed minibar and snack basket.